-Kauai’s name has no particular historical meaning; although, it is a word in the Hawaiian dialect but its meaning has been lost over the time.
-Despite the mystery behind the name “Kauai”, an important part of Kauai’s history resides in the preservation of the ancient Hawaiian dialect, before it was extinct, which differs distinctly from current accepted Hawaiian language.
+Kauai’s name has no particular historical meaning; although, it is a word in the Hawaiian dialect its meaning has been lost over time.
+Despite the mystery behind the name “Kauai”, an important part of Kauai’s history resides in the preservation of the ancient Hawaiian dialect, before it was extinct, which differs distinctly from the current accepted Hawaiian language.

-European traders did not discover the islands until 1778, when James Cook found them and named them the “Sandwich Islands” after one of Cook’s expedition sponsors.
+European traders did not discover the islands until 1778 when James Cook found them and named them the “Sandwich Islands” after one of Cook’s expedition sponsors.
 Unfortunately, the interaction between Cook and the Hawaiians was not the most friendly, especially when Cook attempted to ransom a chief and was killed in the altercation.
 Before his death, however, Cook managed to introduce the Hawaiian Islands to the European world, bringing in new European travelers, traders, and businesses.
 Today, the islands are rather accessible by air travel to close by Honululu and then a private jet or a boat to Kauai.

 The island of Kauai is also a perfect example of biodiversity.
-Environmental Changes provoked by humans have caused new species to appear, although this has also probably caused others to disappear.
+Environmental Changes provoked by humans have caused the spread of invasive species that has negative effects on the local endemic species.
 Indeed, the majority of plants have been introduced by humans, as well as coconut palms.
-Yet nature seems to have been there forever, they had to go deep into the interior forests to go back to the past.
+Yet nature seems to have been there forever, one has to go deep into the interior forests to go back to the past.